chefspec/fauxhai/CONTRIBUTING.md

     **Q:** Is there a reason for this super-specific naming convention?

     **A:** No, but it helps in tracking problems and analyzing pull requests.
-Ultimately it just ensures your pull request is merged as quickly as possible.
+Ultimately it just ensures your pull request is merged as quickly as possible

 8. Create a new json file in `lib/fauxhai/platforms/[os]/[version].json` (e.g. `lib/fauxhai/platforms/ubuntu/12.04.json`)
 9. Copy-paste the contents of the file from `Step 4` into this file and save